kam1xgod/songsLibrary/README.md

 ### Info

 This is once again my coursework from university.
 Project have almost everything the teachers want from it.
-In plans:  but I really want to rewrite the whole project on Rust lang.

 ### Screenshot